shan-emacs/emacs-packages-mirrors/melpa/oer-reveal-readme.txt

 Package `oer-reveal' bundles resources for the creation of reveal.js presentations as Open Educational Resources (OER) from Org source files.
-This package builds upon `org-re-reveal' for export from Org mode to HTML with reveal.js.
+This package defines an Org mode export backend derived from `org-re-reveal' for export to HTML with reveal.js.
 It provides help in installing and configuring reveal.js and several of its plugins.

+As usual for Org export, use `C-c C-e' to start an export, followed by backend specific key bindings.
+With `oer-reveal' `C-c C-e w w' and `C-c C-e w b' are default bindings, which can be customized with `oer-reveal-keys'.
+(Actually, "ö" seems preferable to "w", if it exists on your keyboard.)

 Notably, `oer-reveal' simplifies one traditionally cumbersome task for OER creators, namely the re-use of figures under free licenses